cschwem2er/stminsights/README.md

 ## A Shiny Application for Structural Topic Models

-This app enables interactive validation, interpretation and visualisation of [Structural Topic Models](http://structuraltopicmodel.com/) (STM).
+This app enables interactive validation, interpretation and visualization of [Structural Topic Models](https://www.structuraltopicmodel.com/) (STM).
 Stminsights is focused on making your life easier after fitting your STM models.
 In case you are not familiar with the STM [package](https://CRAN.R-project.org/package=stm), the corresponding vignette is an excellent starting point.